Shayetet 13

 The unit has taken part in almost all of Israel's major wars, as well as other actions.

 The unit is one of the most secretive in the Israeli military.
 The details of many missions and identities of active operatives are kept highly classified.
 The unit is respected as among the best of the world's special forces, and is compared to the US Navy SEALs and Britain's Special Boat Service.
-Unlike many other Israeli Special Forces Units which take men only for their 36-month mandatory service, volunteers for Shayetet 13 must agree to service at least four and a half years (18 months over and above the normal commitment).
-Unit's Motto: "As the bat emerges from the darkness, As the blade cuts through with silence, As the grenade smashes in rage."
-In addition the unit is also referred to as "people of silence".
+Unlike many other Israeli Special Forces Units which take men only for their 36-month mandatory service, volunteers for Shayetet 13 must agree to serve at least four and a half years.

 History

 Founding

 Shayetet 13 is a veteran Israeli special forces unit.
 It was formed in 1949 by Yohai Ben-Nun with men drawn from the ranks of the Palyam, the naval branch of the Palmach, the elite fighting force of the Haganah, the ancestor of the Israel Defense Forces.
 The need for such a dedicated unit was a matter of debate during the early years of the IDF, and the unit subsequently suffered size and budget restrictions.
 Upon its foundation, the existence of Shayetet 13 was a state secret, and its members wore general Israeli Navy insignia rather than their own unique one.